-I know, I’m surprised, too.
-But there’s not enough juice – carnal or emotional – in the current, goth-ish production of ‘Sweeney Todd’ at Circle Theatre.
+I’m surprised, too.
+But there’s not enough juice – carnal or emotional – in the current, goth-ish production of Sweeney Todd at Circle Theatre.
 Not enough, that is, to make this great musical roar or sing the way it should.
-Director Joel Ferrell’s revival has the possibilities for a fresh re-imagining.
-Which would be welcome.
-Put away the Victoriana, update a few things to our new Gilded Age, with its homelessness, its grinding workloads and our current abuses of wealth and power.
+Director Joel Ferrell’s revival aims for a fresh re-imagining, a welcome target: Put away the Victoriana and update a few things to our new Gilded Age, to our own homelessness, grinding workloads and our current abuses of wealth and power.

-Not what you might expect from a typical evening of Broadway entertainment.
-But it’s been said that in ‘Don Giovanni,’ Mozart expanded our musical vocabulary by using music, for the first time, to express fear – in that moment when the Don is dragged down to hell.
+This is hardly what you might expect from a typical evening of Broadway entertainment — it certainly wasn’t in 1979.
+It’s been said that in Don Giovanni, Mozart expanded our musical vocabulary by using music, for the first time, to express fear.
+It comes in that moment when the Don is dragged down to hell.

-The core of this bleak cosmology lies in the title character’s realization that human existence is diagrammatically simple and brutal: “We all deserve to die!” the maniacal Sweeney (Max Hartman) sings in a number appropriately titled ‘Epiphany.’
+The core of this bleak cosmology lies in the title character’s realization that human existence is simple and brutal: “We all deserve to die!”
+Sweeney (Max Hartman) sings in a number appropriately titled ‘Epiphany.’
 “Because in all of the whole human race / Mrs. Lovett, there are two kinds of men and only two / There’s the one staying put in his proper place / And the one with his foot in the other one’s face./ Look at me, Mrs. Lovett, look at you.”

 Oh, he replies.
 We blinds ’em.

+It’s a take on Sweeney Todd that’s colored productions and revivals ever since.
 Except — the truth is that Hugh Wheeler’s script and Sondheim’s lyrics never mention any factories or exploited laborers.
-There’s not a scrap of steam-powered machinery onstage nor any villainous banker – just a creepy judge.
-The Industrial Revolution setting and look were supplied by Hal Prince, the show’s original Broadway producer, and his genius scene designer Eugene Lee (the former house designer for the Dallas Theater Center and ‘Saturday Night Live’).
+There’s not a scrap of steam-powered machinery onstage nor any villainous banker.
+The entire Industrial Revolution setting was supplied by Hal Prince, the show’s original Broadway producer, and his genius scene designer Eugene Lee (the former house designer for the Dallas Theater Center and Saturday Night Live).

 They did it in epic fashion: Lee dragged in the brick-and-steel remains of an old New England foundry for his immersive set.
 A piercing, factory steam whistle even punctuated the scene changes.
-Voila, the show gained broader historical context and economic analysis; it was more than just a nutjob with a blade: We see the wider, heartless, socioeconomic system.
+Voila: We have Charles Dickens and Karl Marx and their dark, Satanic mills — all crowded in Mrs. Lovett’s basement, making humans into food.
+The show gained broader historical context and economic analysis; it was about more than just a nutjob with a blade.
+We see the wider, heartless, socioeconomic system.

 Gone are the Victorian costumes, except for the occasional flourish like a recycled hat or vest.
-And set designer Bob Lavallee has taken advantage of Circle’s underground location to remind us theatergoers that we are, indeed, trapped in a dimly-lit basement.
+And set designer Bob Lavallee has taken advantage of Circle’s underground location to remind us theatergoers that we are, indeed, trapped in a dark basement.
 He’s fashioned a subterranean, apocalyptic wasteland-or-other.
-It’s not quite a sewer or a subway service tunnel, just a leftover industrial place where I-beams are lying about among crates and the ratty plastic curtains of a meat freezer.
+It’s not quite a sewer or a subway service tunnel, just a leftover industrial place where steel beams are lying about with the ratty plastic curtains of a meat freezer.
 He’s even devised a wheeled wooden platform that elevates the performers so their heads are practically brushing the ceiling — emphasizing this claustrophobic, no-exit netherworld.

-The casting arrangement at Circle Theatre draws its inspiration from the minimalist Broadway revival of ‘Sweeney’ in 2005, which was dubbed ‘Teeny Todd.’
+The casting arrangement at Circle Theatre draws its inspiration from the minimalist Broadway revival of Sweeney in 2005, which was dubbed Teeny Todd.
 Director John Doyle reduced the original cast from more than two dozen to eleven and did away entirely with a pit orchestra.
 All of the actors performed musical instruments onstage.
-It was a ‘chamber musical,’ a daring choice.
-Sondheim’s near-constant underscoring is one of the things that elevates ‘Sweeney’ from the melodramatic to the epic and operatic.
+It was a ‘chamber musical,’ a daring choice because Sondheim’s near-constant underscoring is one of the things that elevates Sweeney from the melodramatic to the operatic.

-But it also produces a thin and different texture for the music, one much more dependent on individual singers.
-Music director Ian Ferguson is the young sailor and love interest, Anthony, for instance.
+But it also produces a thin texture for the music, one much more dependent on individual singers.
+Music director Ian Ferguson is the young sailor and love interest, Anthony.
 And he delivers his number ‘Joanna’ like an emo singer — just a lone guitar and his strained voice, expressing his ardent love for Sweeney’s daughter.

 Hartman would seem to be a superb choice for Sweeney.
 He has the heft, the physical presence, the emotional force and the musical and acting chops the character needs.
 Yet Hartman seems oddly opaque, even reserved or withdrawn as he soft-pedals both the barber’s humor and his murderousness.
 Conclusion: This is the approach Ferrell wants.

 And so, we come back to the lack of bloodshed.

-This throat-cutting scene — with the same song, ‘Joanna,’ that Anthony delivers — is one of those moments unique to ‘Sweeney.’
-It’s an emotional mix that no previous show had ever even attempted.
+This throat-cutting scene — with the same lovely song, ‘Joanna,’ that Anthony delivers — is one of those moments unique to Sweeney.
+It’s an emotional mix that no previous show had ever attempted.
 The music is gorgeous and yearning: In a duet, Sweeney and Anthony both long for Joanna.
 But in Sweeney’s case, he’s resigned himself to never seeing his beloved daughter again, so he’s robotically going about murdering anyone, everyone.
-Without Joanna, without the possibility of revenge against Turpin, his life has no meaning, so why should any of them live?
+Without Joanna, without the possibility of anyrevenge against Turpin, life has no meaning.
+So why should any of them live?

 In wonderfully sharp contrast, Sarah Gay’s Mrs. Lovett manages to hit all these different notes of comedy and pathos and horror with seeming ease.
 She’s all-in with Nellie Lovett’s particular brand of dementia.
 Gay’s cracked voice, her rubbery energy, her comic, unrequited passion for Sweeney: She’s like a murderous Olive Oyl, ready for anything.
 She’s such a vivid character, you half-expect her to give up on Hartman’s low-energy, manic-depressive barber.
 Why stick with this mope?
 Just kill him and go into business for herself.

-As a director, Ferrell has done some of his best work with monsters and musical hells: ‘Frankenstein,’ ‘Cabaret,’ ‘reasons to be pretty,’ ‘The Rocky Horror Picture Show.’
-And one scene here does give us a taste of the impact his approach to ‘Sweeney Todd’ might have delivered.
+As a director, Ferrell has done some of his best work with monsters and musical hells: Frankenstein, Cabaret, reasons to be pretty, The Rocky Horror Picture Show.
+And one scene here does give us a taste of the impact his approach to Sweeney Todd might have delivered.
 The original Broadway production cut the musical number, ‘Mea Culpa’ sung by Judge Turpin.
-In it, Turpin whips himself into a sadomasochistic frenzy over his ward Joanna and resolves to marry her despite her hatred of him.
+In it, Turpin whips himself into a sadomasochistic frenzy over his ward Joanna.
+He resolves to marry her despite — because of? — her hatred of him.

 Subsequent revivals have re-introduced the nasty little number.
-The judge, alone in his study, punishes himself like a penitent wallowing in self-pity and self-loathing.
+The judge, alone in his study, punishes himself like a penitent wallowing in self-loathing.
 But here, it’s a public scene: Ferrell has Randy Pearlman stand in a spotlight like a guilty man in the docket while the rest of the cast, in unison, slaps the stage with belts.
 With each thunderous thwack, Pearlman jolts like he’s been electrocuted — or having an orgasm.
-The effect is sordid, creepy — and utterly galvanizing.
+The effect is sordid, creepy — and galvanizing.